DevExpress/devextreme-demos/JSDemos/Demos/Charts/SankeyChart/description.md

 ## Configure the Tooltip

 The tooltip content differs for nodes and links.
-When you hover over a node, the tooltip shows the node's title, its incoming and outgoing weights.
+When you hover over a node, the tooltip shows the node's title, and its incoming and outgoing weights.
 When you hover over a link, the tooltip shows the link's direction and weight.

 To customize the tooltip content, use the [customizeNodeTooltip](/Documentation/ApiReference/UI_Components/dxSankey/Configuration/tooltip/#customizeNodeTooltip) and [customizeLinkTooltip](/Documentation/ApiReference/UI_Components/dxSankey/Configuration/tooltip/#customizeLinkTooltip) functions.
 In this demo, you can see an example of the **customizeLinkTooltip** function.